youryou're destupidifying the masses since 2009

-• lose is a verb, indicating to be deprived of or cease to have something
+lose is a verb, meaning to be deprived of, or cease to have, something.

 • Did you lose your sock?

-• I don't know where or when I lost my potato.
+• I don't know where I lost my potato.

 • I am very sad at the loss of my intelligence.

-• loose is an adjective, meaning something which is not firmly attached or fixed in place (or slang, for a slapper with a big fanny)
+loose is an adjective, meaning not firmly attached or fixed in place.

 • You have a loose grip on the English language.

-• Getting it wrong makes you look stupid.
+Get it wrong and you'll lose readers.
+Your loose grip on English makes you look stupid.
 And ugly.
-And smell of fish.